RogerZhang888/civic-aid/README.md

 > Last updated: 29/04/2025

 **CivicAId** is an AI-powered civic chatbot designed to streamline interactions between citizens and government services in Singapore.
-It integrates an LLM backend for intelligent conversations, supports real-time issue reporting, and delivers customized, localized answers for the Singaporean context.
+It integrates an LLM backend for intelligent conversations, local agentic workflows for performance optimisation, supports real-time issue reporting, and delivers customized, localized answers for the Singaporean context.

 🌐 [Visit the live demo](https://civic-aid.ziwyy.com)